pbui-project/pbui-main/Code_of_Conduct.md

 - Changes must be approved by a two-thirds majority of all members, in the same room, granted that the room is _not_ a gymnasium

-- Changes can be approved in a gymnasium granted that half of all members are wearing basketball jerseys.
+- Changes can be approved in a gymnasium granted that half of all members are wearing basketball jerseys

-- Changes can be approved by a simple majority granted that all members are present in the office of @pbui.
+- Changes can be approved by a simple majority or quorum granted that all members are present in the office of @pbui